gianpaj/cartrawler.github.io/_section_ios/usage.md

 1. Import the header files
 2. Initialise the SDK
-3. Present the SDK view controller with the required parameters
+3. Present the SDK with the required parameters

 Usage is demonstrated in the code snippets for Objective-C and Swift to the right, and in a sample app provided with the SDK.
 The parameters are as follows: